ddev/ddev/docs/users/providers/pantheon.md

 10. Run `ddev pull pantheon`.
 The ddev environment  download the Pantheon database and files, and import the database and files into the ddev environment.
 You should now be able to access the project locally.

 11. Optionally use `ddev push pantheon` to push local files and database to Pantheon.
 Note that `ddev push` is a command that can potentially damage your production site, so this is not recommended.
+If you want to enable push, you must set the environment variable DDEV_ALLOW_PUSH=true in your .ddev/config.yaml or ~/.ddev/global_config.yaml.